arelia/layout_lesson/notes/steps.md

 # Layout
 * Add temporary background colors to your elements so you can see what the default layout is
 * Use grid to make the sections fill the correct spaces

+# Building the sections

+## Header
+* List the pieces that we'll be adding to the header